keremciu/layup/README.md

 Everyone can help to improve this project.
 If you have an idea, please create issue.

 What I've used to create this platform:
-- Yii 1.1.13
+* PHP Framework: Yii 1.1.13
-- MySQL Database
+* Database: MySQL

-15 july 2015: I'll be update yii version in two weeks.
+:octocat: 15 july 2015: I'll be update yii version in two weeks.